wilsonte-umich/mdi-suite-template/shiny/apps/README.md

 ---
+title: Individual Apps
-title: Stage 2 Apps
+parent: Stage 2 Apps
-has_children: true
+has_children: false
-nav_order: 2
+nav_order: 1
 ---

 {% include table-of-contents.md %}

-## Individual Shiny app folder contents
+## Individual app folder contents

-Each apps folder has files that define a single app (i.e., one Shiny data analysis interface).
-The folder for an app carries all scripts that define its specific behavior.
+Each folder in **.../shiny/apps** has files that define the specific behavior of a single app (i.e., one
+Shiny data analysis interface).

-At the root level of the app, these include:
+At the root level of the app, these files include:

 - **config.yml**  - names the app and describes its structure
 - **server.R**    - contains the function 'appServer'
 - **overview.md** - text used to describe the app on its splash page

-Optionally, you can organize additional app scripts into the following sub-folders, which will be loaded automatically along with config.yml and server.R whenever the app loads:
+Optionally, you can organize additional app scripts into the following sub-folders, which will be loaded along with config.yml and server.R when the app loads:

 - modules
 - types
 - ui
 - utilities

-See other help pages for more on the nature of scripts in those folders.
+See other pages for a description of files in those folders.

 ## Quick start